sehlen-bsi/botan-docs/docs/cryptodoc/src/05_09_frodokem.rst

 producing matrices with entries in :math:`\mathbb{Z}_q` as required by [FrodoKEM-ISO]_.

-Finally, the ``FrodoMatrix`` class contains the method ``constant_time_compare`` which uses Botan's constant time comparison to check for equality to an input matrix in constant time.
-This is used during decapsulation, specifically in Step 14 of :ref:`Key Decapsulation <pubkey/frodokem/decapsulation>`, to ensure that the re-encryption yields the same ciphertext as the presented encapsulation.
+Finally, the ``FrodoMatrix`` class contains the method ``constant_time_compare`` which uses Botan's constant time comparison to check for equality of the object matrix to another input matrix in constant time.
+This is used during decapsulation, specifically in Step 14 of :ref:`Key Decapsulation
+<pubkey/frodokem/decapsulation>`, to ensure that the re-encryption yields the
+same ciphertext as the presented encapsulation.

 ..  _pubkey/frodokem/key_generation: